Rossman360/journal/journal.md

 in bed at 9AM with no hangover.
 Around 10AM, I got up, got dressed and walked up to the market for coffee, a can of soup, Topo-Chico and a plum.
-I walked home, made coffee, drank a cup with Erica, made another, came upstairs and wrote in my journal.
+I walked home, made coffee, drank a cup with Erica, made another, came upstairs,  wrote in my journal and watched the new Beatles music video.